Sneezan/nc-countdown-challenge/README.md

 # Natural Cycles Challenge - Countdown app
 A responsive countdown application built with Angular and TypeScript.
 The app allows users to set an event name and end date, then displays a live countdown timer with auto-resizing text that always fits the screen width.
-It also fetches and displays a random "Quote of the Day" from a public API on each page load.
+It also fetches and displays a random "Quote of the Day" from a public API.

 ## Features
 - Define an event name and end date